glennlugod/hl7-capture/docs/pcap-to-cap-migration.md

-# Migration from pcap to cap Library
+# Migration note: historical cap integration (deprecated)

 ## Summary

-Successfully replaced the `pcap` library with the `cap` library in the HL7 Capture application.
+This document described a previous migration to the `cap` library.
+The project has since deprecated the `cap` runtime integration in favor of a single, supported external capture backend: `dumpcap` (Wireshark).
+The historical notes remain for reference only.

 ## Changes Made

-### 1. Package Installation

-- Installed `cap` package via npm
-- Added to project dependencies
+Note: the `cap` package is no longer required or used by the application.

 ### 2. Type Definitions (`src/types/cap.d.ts`)